And suddenly, with just a few simple marks, we are transported to distant lands.

 GROUP SHOWS

-2023 Degree Show, CGLAS, London
+2023 MA Degree Show, CGLAS London

-2023 Interim Show, CGLAS, London
+2023 Interim Degree Show, City and Guilds of London Art School

-2022 Meet Me Halfway, The Art Pavilion, London
+2022 Meet me Halfway, The Art Pavilion, London

 2021 For a Long Moment, Morley Gallery, London